 In London, for example, you have the Thames winding its way through the very center of the city.
 The Seine in Paris is similar.

-So people assume the unremarkable waterways at the heart of Vienna must be the famous Danube.
+So people often assume one of the unremarkable waterways at the heart of Vienna must be the famous Danube and a bit of a letdown.

 The map below shows you the main bodies of water in the city.
 The central district (the old town and area most familiar to visitors) is marked in black.